-We think of bird sounds either as songs and or calls, but using their feathers they are able to make many different sounds like humming, drumming, and whistling.
+We think of bird sounds either as songs or calls, but using their feathers, some birds are able to make many different sounds like humming, drumming, and whistling.

-Birds that hunt at night like owls are able to use their wings to muffle the sound of them approaching their prey.
+Birds that hunt at night like owls are able to use their wings to muffle their own sounds as they approach their prey.
 You can think of them as an early stealth fighter plane.

-Some birds like herons that hunt for fish in water of lakes and streams will sometimes use their feathers by forming an umbrella over their head.
-This might make it easier to see fish in the water.
-Other birds might use feathers located at the side of mouth to select fruits.
+Some birds, like herons that hunt for fish in the water of lakes and streams, will sometimes use their feathers to form an umbrella over their heads.
+This might make it easier for them to see fish in the water.

-Hummingbirds help to pollinate flowers when foraging for sweet nectar when the feathers around their head pick up pollen from a flower that they then transfer to other flowers as they continues looking for more nectar.
+Hummingbirds help to pollinate flowers when foraging for sweet nectar when the feathers around their heads pick up pollen from a flower.
+As they continue looking for more nectar, the pollen is then transferred to other flowers.

 Some birds, like herons, have small feathers called powder down that they crush with their beak and feet to rub into the normal feathers and keep them conditioned.
 This powder down may also help control feather parasites like mites.

-Many birds line their nest with bird feathers especially water birds.
-This helps to keep the eggs warm and also a soft padding.
+Many birds (especially water birds) line their nests with bird feathers.
+This helps to keep their eggs warm and also provides a soft padding.
 Some birds like parakeets actually use the feathers located on their bottom and lower back to move grass and leaves to their nest.

-Many adult birds when raising eggs and baby chicks will soak their the feathers on their belly before returning to the nest.
+When raising eggs and baby chicks, many adult birds will soak the feathers on their belly before returning to the nest.
 They can then use the water to keep the eggs from drying out and to give their chicks a drink.
-Some birds that live in the desert like the sandgrouse have special belly feathers that are very good at holding water so that they do not have to nest to close to water holes where there might be more predators.
+Some birds that live in the desert (like the sandgrouse) have special belly feathers that are very good at holding water.
+This adaptation lets them nest further away from water holes, to avoid the higher numbers of predators found in areas near water holes.

 When birds are attacked or frightened they can drop some of their tail feathers.
 This is called fright molt.
-This sometimes help the bird get away from the attacking bird leaving the attacker with only a mouth or feet full of feathers.
+This sometimes helps the bird get away, leaving the attacker with only a mouth or foot full of feathers.

-Feather color and patterns are used to send signals to mates and rivals.
+Feather colors and patterns are used to send signals to mates and rivals.
 This is likely the largest and most used function of feathers.

-Sometimes bright colors out is not a good thing.
-To keep from being seen by predators many birds have feathers that look like like dead leaves or other parts of the surroundings they live in so that predators cannot see them.
-Some predators also like to blend in so that their prey may come closer to be more easily caught.
+Sometimes bright colors are not good.
+To keep from being seen by predators, many birds have feathers that look like dead leaves or other parts of the surroundings they live in so that predators cannot see them.
+Some predators also like to blend in so that their prey may come closer, making the prey easier to catch.